-WHEREAS, the RVTPO Policy Board members have reviewed the adjustments to the STBG Project Development and Selection Procedures and will use the Procedures to guide transportation investment decisions using STBG funds.
+WHEREAS, the RVTPO Policy Board members have reviewed the adjustments to policies #4, 5, and 9 of the STBG Project Development and Selection Procedures and will use the Procedures to guide transportation investment decisions using STBG funds.

 NOW, THEREFORE BE IT RESOLVED that the Roanoke Valley Transportation Planning Organization Policy Board does hereby approve the Surface Transportation Block Grant Project Development and Selection Procedures, as presented.